-Andrew Novick is in his sixth season as head men’s basketball coach at Plymouth State in 2016-17.
-Novick has more than a decade of collegiate coaching experience, including stints as assistants at the University of Maryland and Tulane University.
+Andrew Novick is in his eighth season as head men’s basketball coach at Plymouth State in 2018-19.
+He has more than a decade of collegiate coaching experience, including stints as assistants at the University of Maryland and Tulane University.

-Coach Novick took over at PSU in 2011, becoming the 13th head coach in the 70-year history of the Panther men’s basketball program.
-He has led the Panthers to five first-round LEC Tournament games, and he guided the team to 15 victories in 2015-16, the most in a season for PSU since 2009-10.
+Novick took over at PSU in 2011, becoming the 13th head coach in the 70-year history of the Panther men’s basketball program.
+Over his seven seasons Novick has compiled a 73-108 record while leading the Panthers to seven straight first-round LEC Tournament games.
+He has coached numerous All-Little East Conference recipients, LEC All-Rookie Team selections and one D3hoops.com All-Region athlete.

 After earning a varsity letter and captaining Deering High's basketball team, Novick earned a bachelor's degree in political science from the University of Chicago in 1999.
 During his college years he managed and coached in the Yes!
 To Youth program in Portland, Maine, a basketball clinic that serves approximately 400 middle and high schoolers annually.